alexbonavila/PhpRoadmap/src/LearningComposer/README.md

 `$ composer install`

-The update command updates the dependencies to their latest allowed versions within the limits you have defined in composer.json:
+The update command updates the dependencies to their latest allowed versions within the limits are defined in composer.json:

 `$ composer update`

 ## Package version control

+Packages have been installed in composer.json, just to learn the different forms of package version control.

 ## Packagist